bpeel/flootay/README.md

 ## Flootay language

 The overlay in the video is generated from a separate text file description in the “flootay language”.
-This is automatically generated from the script file and saved to a file calles `scores.flt`.
+This is automatically generated from the script file and saved to a file calles `overlay.flt`.
 You can embed extra goodies in this file by writing them in the source script in a section that starts with `{{` and ends with `}}`.

 ### Draw a rectangle